rkortekaas/zookeeper-bank-2018/README.md

 ## Membership (fault detection)

 The Members node is used to enforce Fault Detection.
 Everytime an application server joins the cluster, an EPHEMERAL_SEQUENTIAL (3) node is created under the members node (/members).
 The watch that is set on the members node will be triggered when a node goes down (either crashed, or gets stopped).
-The watcher process is responsible for starting a new application server, thus ensuring fault detection and automatic recovery.
+The watcher process is responsible for starting a new application server, ensuring fault detection and automatic recovery.

 ## Consistency